If¶

 Troubleshooting¶

-- Containment checks fail ('A in B' / 'B in A'): Ensure the right-hand operand supports containment (e.g., list, set, dict, string) and that types are comparable.
+- Membership tests fail: Ensure the right-hand operand of 'in' is a valid container (e.g., list, dict, string) and types are comparable.